Maui Events November 2024

 Live music is still happening around the island, with local musicians jamming almost every night at some of the island’s best restaurants.
 Check out Mana’o Radio’s Music2Nite site for a full lineup of Live Music on Maui.

-Read our own recap on this year’s Made in Maui County Festival.
+Read our own recap on last year’s Made in Maui County Festival.

 November 3